awsdocs/aws-cost-management-user-guide/doc_source/edit-emea-payment-method.md

 You can use the console to view the payment methods associated with your account\.

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.
+1. Sign in to the AWS Management Console and open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. In the navigation pane, choose [Payment Methods](https://console.aws.amazon.com/billing/home#/paymentmethods)\. <a name="designate-default-emea"></a>

 **To designate a default payment method**

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.
+1. Sign in to the AWS Management Console and open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. In the navigation pane, choose [Payment Methods](https://console.aws.amazon.com/billing/home#/paymentmethods)\.